spring-attic/sagan/doc/getting-started-guides/guidelines.md

 - Single blank line between `import` declarations and class declaration.
 - classpath lowercase, not CLASSPATH.
 - Write a test script for the `complete` version of the code
+- Wrap lines of source files (.java, .xml, etc) at no more than 110 characters.
+This is important to avoid horizontal scrolling on GitHub/sf.org.

 ## Naming